pearcej/complex/_sources/AlgorithmAnalysis/AlgorithmAnalysisExamples.rst

 And this was just to visit the 28 European Union Countries.
 How long would it take to find the shortest path to visit all of the 48 states in the continental United States?
 Using brute force on problems with numbers even as small as 28 is clearly unworkable.
+And, unfortunately for our salesperson, there is no known tractable solution for finding the best route for TSP, so solutions are used that are not *best* but are *good enough*.
+These are called heuristics.

-The moral of the story here is that algorithms matter and algorithm analysis can help you decide not to choose a particular algorithm to use.
+The moral of the story here is that algorithms matter and algorithm analysis can help you decide not to choose a particular algorithm to use or not to use.

 .. admonition:: Self Check